WHAT IS THE SHARING HISTORY INITIATIVE?

 APPLICATIONS FOR 2020: SOLITO, SOLITA

 In a political climate that threatens the safety and rights of immigrant communities in the U.S., many educators are searching for resources that address these issues in ways that are culturally relevant and meaningful to the students they serve.
 To address this need, the 2020-2021 Sharing History Initiative will offer teaching resources and free class sets of Solito, Solita: Crossing Borders with Youth Refugees from Central America.
 Each set will also include one copy of our methodology book, Say It Forward: A Guide to Social Justice Storytelling.

 Applications are open from May 1 – June 30, 2020.

 WHO CAN PARTICIPATE?

-The Sharing History Initiative is geared toward high schools, community colleges, universities, and education, human rights, or arts-based non-profits.
+The Sharing History Initiative is geared toward public schools, community colleges, universities, and education, human rights, or arts-based non-profits.
 By fostering these relationships, we aim to grow our national network of educators, storytellers, and social justice advocates.

 The initiative connects participants with dynamic resources, including: